Get-Reqd/CACI-Utility/README.md

 **6.1.** Go to your personal forked repository on GitHub.
 (See **step 1.2** to find your personal repository page)
 **6.2.** You will notice a yellow box at the top of your repository with a green button that says "Compare & pull request".
 Click this button.
 **6.3.** In the write box, leave a comment explaining all of the changes you have made.
-This is an open conversation explaining to the team what you have changed and worked on.
+This is an open conversation explaining to the team what you have changed and worked on. **If your pull request closes an issue** be sure to include the issue number in your comment.
+For example, if my pull request closes issue #6, I would include **closes issue #6** in my comment.
 **6.4.** Once you have left your comment, click the green button that says "Create pull request".

 ## 7. Rinse and Repeat